A Woman of Her Time

 If you want an example of the kind of critical thinking that typifies the liberal arts mindset at its best, how about this:

 Last September, a group of Haverford College officials met with a consulting engineer to go over specs for the college’s new athletics center.
-In a lineup reminiscent of the old jokes about mixed clergy in a life raft, the Haverford contingent was well-assorted — a theoretical physicist, Haverford’s director of physical plant, its vice president for finances, its president, and the college’s provost, a Chaucerian-turned-feminist scholar named Elaine Tuttle Hansen.
+In a lineup reminiscent of the old jokes about mixed clergy in a life raft, the Haverford contingent was well-assorted — a theoretical physicist, Haverford’s director of Facility Services, its vice president for finances, its president, and the college’s provost, a Chaucerian-turned-feminist scholar named Elaine Tuttle Hansen.

 The engineer was talking, says Lyle Roelofs, the physicist and the college’s associate provost, and “we were all nodding our heads,” technical minds finding mutual nirvana in the realm of measurements and projections.
 All except Hansen.
 “She finally says, ‘The amount of extra power you say we need is more than what the total campus uses right now.
 What’s going on?’”